cmput415/Tester/README.md

     stdout will be captured as output and saved into a temporary file to be passed to the next step.

+For the first step, `$INPUT` will be resolved to the `.in` file.
+For the final step `$OUTPUT` will be compared against the expected output to determine success.

 An example setup for running the SCalc mips toolchain with my solution:
 ```json
 {